1. Equal Employment Opportunity (EEO) means legal rules designed to prevent discrimination and unfair treatment in

-What does EEO stand for (Equal Employment Opportunity)
+What does EEO stand for in Human Resource Management?

 The concept of ‘Equal Employment Opportunity’ (sometimes called ‘Equal Employment Opportunities‘ or ‘EEO’) is about giving everyone a fair chance both in applying for a job, and in their treatment once in the job.
 In a 2018 Gallup poll, 61 percent of Americans supported EEO policies.

 EEO is captured in laws in different countries in slightly different ways.
 In the United States, the primary legislation for protecting EEO is Title VII of the Civil Rights Act 1964.
 This prohibits discrimination on the basis of race, color, religion, gender and national origin.

 It also prohibits discrimination based on association with another individual with those characteristics.

 It applies to employers who have more than 15 employees for each working day in more than 20 calendar weeks in the current or preceding year.
 The Civil Rights Act 1964 has been supplemented with other legislation that prohibits discrimination in the US, including, on the basis of: